 Sixteen students have graduated from the program with Ph.D’s since 2007, four of those in 2012, two in 2013, three in 2014 and one in 2015.
 Five others have left early with Master’s degrees.

 Program Graduates (Doctorates)

 Xi Yang received his PhD from Brown University in May 2014.
 His dissertation was titled “The Times They Are A-Changin’: Scaling Seasonality of Plant Physiology from Leaf to Satellite and Implications for Terrestrial Carbon Cycle.”
-He was a student in the Department of Geological Sciences and co-advised by Professor Jack Mustard from Brown University and Jim Tang at MBL.
+He was a student in the Department of Earth, Environmental and Planetary Sciences and co-advised by Professor Jack Mustard from Brown University and Jim Tang at MBL.
 His research focused on the observation of shifting vegetation phenology using remote sensing and ground-based cameras, the internal and external drivers of vegetation phenology, and the changes in the carbon cycle due to shifting vegetation phenology.
 Xi combined a detailed study of leaf optical properties with remote sensing and modeling techniques to understand the seasonality of plant physiology and its environmental drivers.
 Xi now works as a Post-doc at Brown University with Dr. Jung-Eun Lee (Brown U) and Dr. Joe Berry (Carnegie Institute for Science) using fluorescence to understand the response of tropical ecosystems to water stress.

 Justine Allen received her PhD from the Department of Neuroscience at Brown University in April 2014.
 Her dissertation was entitled ‘Adaptive edge design for visual camouflage: Biomechanics of morphing 3D skin papillae in cephalopods and changeable cryptic body patterning in the slender filefish.’
 She was advised by Dr. Roger Hanlon at the Program in Sensory Physiology and Behavior at MBL.
 Justine studied the functional morphology of the changeable, 3-dimensional skin papillae in several species of octopus and cuttlefish and found that most types of papilla are muscular hydrostats where movement and structural support are provided by muscles.
 One type of papilla was found to function by a buckling mechanism.
 Justine also performed a comparative study on the fixed, 3-dimensional dermal flaps of the slender filefish.
 Her work contributed to our understanding of soft tissue actuation and the use of complicated skin projections for camouflage.